kategawa3/WindowRPC/README.md

 - kurtbahartr
 - ChatGPT(i have problems i know)
 - This project was intended to be AI-generated only.
 However, simple contributions that remain easy for AI to parse and understand are welcome.
 Please submit issues or pull requests that align with this guideline.

-## Issues and Support
-For any issues or questions, please open a ticket in the Issues tab.